microsoft/everyonecancode/README.md

-# Anyone can Code! – Light Your Fire for Coding
+# Everyon can Code! – Light Your Fire for Coding

 ![FemaleTechGenLogo](./img/BannerEveryoneCanCode.png)